 90% of the Bangladesh workforce are in the unregulated informal sector.
 There is a lack of reliable data, but current estimates put the number of women working in this sector at around 10 million.
 These women work in unregulated jobs such as farming, vending, shrimp cultivation, rag picking, brick breaking, sex work, tailoring or domestic services.
 The majority of these women are poor, excluded and vulnerable.

-Poverty alleviation schemes, including livelihood projects and micro-credit, have to be supported by raising levels of social consciousness to be sustainable.
-PaWA therefore links personal empowerment to campaign and lobbying.
 This Action Brief shares both the strategies PaWA have developed to improve the lives of women workers, and their policy recommendations that will ensure women workers become visible, valued and protected in future.

 You can view the Action Brief by clicking here.